 Winners are highlighted on downtown.org, recognized during the Annual Conference & Marketplace and showcased in IDA’s newsletter.
 Need some inspiration?
 View last year’s Innovative Projects.

 Submission Information and Instructions

-The 2020 Downtown Achievement Awards application process is open.
-The deadline to submit has been extended until April 3, 2020.
-Winners will be announced in October 2020.
+The 2021 Downtown Achievement Awards application process is open.
+The deadline to submit is March 12, 2021.
+Winners will be announced in October 2021.